chanelpaten/platformer/README.md

 This function accepts 5 pieces of data: `(x, y, scaleX, scaleY, immovable)`, called **parameters**, and uses that data to create a platform which is returned by the function.

 Function definitions simply define how a function operates - it does not execute the code until a **function call** is made.
-A function call can be made by providing same headline as the function definition but with actual data values, or **arguments**, in the place of the parameters.
+A function call can be made by providing the same headline as the function definition but with actual data values, or **arguments**, in the place of the parameters.
 Here is an example of a function call to the `create` function:

 ```javascript
 platform.create(400, 200, 1, 2, true);